equinor/vscode-septic/README.md

 * Bracket matching
 * Snippets
 * Multi-level folding
-* Ensures correct encoding (Windows 1252) for Septic files
+* Ensures correct encoding (Windows 1252) for SEPTIC files

 ## Instructions
 If you don't know what the SEPTIC file format is, then you don't need this extension.

-Adding the extension to VS Code allows you to do the following when loading a SEPTIC .cnfg file:
+Adding the SEPTIC Language Basics extension to VS Code allows you to do the following when loading a SEPTIC .cnfg file:
 * Auto-complete commonly used segments of code, called snippets
   * Type e.g. 'sopc' (uncapitalized letters only), and you should see a number of sopcxvr snippet options.
 Choose the one you want with `arrow up`/`arrow down` and press `Tab` to create a complete sopcxvr section.
   * If you are missing a snippet, let me know and I will add it.
 Feel free to [make one yourself](https://code.visualstudio.com/docs/editor/userdefinedsnippets#_create-your-own-snippets) and provide me the json.